 Would your young one enjoy learning how to make their own "obby," or say a fully-customizable obstacle course game where they can also utilize coding to program their own objects, and then upload that creation online for others to play?
 Oh, AND with the opportunity to monetize their game and earn Robux (in-game currency), if they wanted?
 (This is one of a few ways kids can make money online during the summer.)

 Well, that’s Roblox.
 An online game platform that allows players to explore worlds created by other players as well as create their own.

 The Roblox Lua scripting language

-As a quick intro, coding is how people put together instructions for computers to execute/follow.
+For a quick coding definition, it is how people put together instructions for computers to execute/follow.
 Just like people speak different languages, programs do as well, thus requiring different inputs to create different outputs.

 Roblox game scripts contain pieces of code used inside Roblox.
 They can be as simple as a single line of code, or as long as your favorite book.